settlemint/docs/docs/blockchain-guides/11_Fantom/3_fantom-connect-to-a-node.md

 # Connect to a node

 For a software application to interact with a blockchain (e.g. by sending transactions/data to the network, or even just by reading data), it must connect to a node.
-This section describes how to connect to your Optimism node.
+This section describes how to connect to your Fantom node.

 ## Backend APIs